 Get Medical Treatment

 If you have been injured in the accident, then it is absolutely essential that you seek medical treatment immediately.
 Do not hesitate to ask for an ambulance to take you to the hospital, no matter how “small” you think your injury may be.
-It’s crucial that you don’t wait for days or weeks before your initial medical evaluation.
+It’s crucial that you don’t wait for days or weeks before your initial evaluation.
 The sooner you get checked out by a doctor, the sooner you can begin treating your injuries.

 If you are uninjured, in a safe location, and are able to safely to do so, begin collecting the following information:

 - Names and contact information of drivers involved in the accident.

 - License plate numbers as well as make, year, and model of the car involved.

 - If possible, take pictures of road conditions, road signs, skid marks, and the other vehicles involved.

 During and After Medical Treatment

 If you seek medical treatment, you should always tell the truth to the doctor(s), make sure to take the medications as prescribed to you.
 Do NOT stop treatment until otherwise notified by your doctor.
 Insurance companies look at gaps in treatment as evidence that the injury doesn’t exist or doesn’t require medical treatment.
 They will likely deny your claim or provide a low settlement offer.

 Make sure to attend all follow-up appointments and maintain documentation of all your injuries.